bright/new-www/_posts/2018-02-16-charts-on-android-1.md

  lineChart.axisRight.isEnabled = false
  ```

  Boom!
 That's it!
-Looks nice and data is clear.
+Looks nice and presenting the data clearly.
 Pinch to zoom, swipe right and left to get through all these years and finally check when frozen yogurt beats banana bread in google searches!
 ![chart two](/images/radek/chart_bjutiful.png)
 Oh, looks like every year around summer!
 Who would know.